ArctosDB/documentation-wiki/_best_practices/create_collection.markdown

 ## Collection Contents

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**
-Collection Contacts cannot be changed without Database Administrator assistance
+Collection Contents cannot be changed without Database Administrator assistance

 This is a very brief description of what comprises the collection.